The Long Weekend Intensive (IRL): Long Weekend Retreat starting September 10

 Because we will be living together, albeit briefly, I work hard to curate a diverse cohort with great vibes.
 We are here to work, but we are also here to breathe and play, so it’s crucial we’re all on the same page.
 To support this aim, The Weekend Intensive is application-based.
 To apply, please answer these questions and email them to me.
 If I think you might be a good fit, I will reach out to schedule a brief Zoom or phone interview.

-April is a temperate month in Arizona, with historical average temperatures ranging from a low of 50 to a high of 85.
+September is a warm month in Arizona, with historical temperatures ranging from a low of 70 to a high of 95 with an average of 82.
 The sun is very strong here, so I highly recommend a wide-brimmed hat, light loose layers, and lots of sunscreen.

 By design, there is no group workshop/group feedback component to this residency.
 While I recognize the power of peer-to-peer feedback, this space prioritizes the generation of your own work, and as such there is no assigned reading or reciprocal response obligation.